Carbon Monoxide Awareness Brochure [PDF]

 - whether or not everyone has evacuated the residence

-If no one is feeling ill, you may be advised to contact your local heating contractor or gas company to assist you or, more likely, fire personnel will be dispatched on a routine basis to monitor for CO gas and advise if a "real" carbon monoxide problem exists.
+If no one is feeling ill, fire personnel will be dispatched on a routine basis to monitor for CO gas and advise if a "real" carbon monoxide problem exists.

 The best way to prevent carbon monoxide poisoning is to ensure all appliances are well-serviced and maintained.
 Have your furnace and chimney serviced regularly.
 Don't leave automobiles running in the garage, use barbecues outside only, and operate all gas-powered equipment outdoors, in well-ventilated areas.
 CO alarms are not a substitute for maintenance by a qualified technician, and safe use of this equipment can help prevent a carbon monoxide hazard.